-The El Paso County Sheriff's Office Cadet Program is an exciting innovative opportunity where young people can learn about careers in Law Enforcement and Detentions.
+The El Paso County Sheriff's Office Cadet/Explorer Program is an exciting innovative opportunity where young people can learn about careers in Law Enforcement and Detentions.

-The Cadet Program is overseen by Sergeant John David and has nine Cadet Advisors.
-All the cadet advisors are deputies with the Sheriff’s Office, seven of whom are assigned as full time School Resource Officers.
+The Cadet/Explorer Program is overseen by Greg Maxwell and has 10 Cadet Advisors.
+All the cadet advisors are deputies with the Sheriff’s Office.

 To apply, simply complete and submit an application.
 Once the application has been received, candidates will be contacted and given instructions on the application process.
 Successful acceptance to the program will include an interview and a background check.